-As we continue the clinical development of our hormone therapy drug candidates, we continue to manufacture and distribute our prescription and OTC product lines, consisting of prenatal vitamins, iron supplements, vitamin D supplements, and natural menopause relief products under our vitaMedMD® brand name and duplicate formulations of some of our prescription prenatal vitamin products, also referred to as "generic" formulations, under our BocaGreenMD® Prena1TM name.
+As we continue the clinical development of our hormone therapy drug candidates, we continue to manufacture and distribute our prescription and OTC product lines, consisting of prenatal vitamins, iron supplements, and natural menopause relief products under our vitaMedMD[®] brand name and authorized generic formulations of some of our prescription prenatal vitamin products under our BocaGreenMD[®] Prena1 name.
 All of our prenatal vitamins are gluten-, sugar-, and lactose-free.
 We believe our product attributes result in greater consumer acceptance and satisfaction than competitive products while offering the highest quality and patented ingredients.